korylprince/mdmsecuritydemo/dynamicacme/README.md

 - `$WEBHOOK_KEY`: The bearer token that should be passed to the /webhook endpoint
 - `$TLS_CERT_PATH`: The path to the TLS certificate for the service
 - `$TLS_KEY_PATH`: The path to the matching TLS key for the service
+- `$DEBUG_KEY`: A static profile key that will always be accepted by the webhook if set

 Note: the webhook must listen on HTTPS using a cert signed by step-ca's root CA.